Printer Friendly, PDF & Email Printer Friendly, PDF & Email

 System Under Test Test Lab Verification

 The health IT developer records and creates five reports, one for each scenario.
 Note that the health IT developer may create each report for a single required test or it may create one report for all of the required tests for which it is seeking certification.
-Any prescriptions written by the eligible professional (EP) in an ambulatory setting, or discharge medication orders in an inpatient setting, will populate the numerator once per prescription transmitted electronically for a patient who was seen/admitted during the reporting/performance period.
+Any prescriptions written by the eligible clinician (EC) in an ambulatory setting, or discharge medication orders in an inpatient setting, will populate the numerator once per prescription transmitted electronically for a patient who was seen/admitted during the reporting/performance period.

-Measure Description
+EH/CAH Measure Description

-Medicare Promoting Interoperability Programs Measure:
+Medicare Promoting Interoperability Program Measure:

-1. Medicare EH/CAH: At least one hospital discharge medication order for permissible prescriptions (for new and changed prescriptions) are transmitted electronically using certified electronic health record technology (CEHRT).
+• Medicare EH/CAH: At least one hospital discharge medication order for permissible prescriptions (for new and changed prescriptions) are transmitted electronically using certified electronic health record technology (CEHRT).

-Medicare Promoting Interoperability Programs Measure English Statements:
+Medicare Promoting Interoperability Program Measure English Statements:

 • Numerator: The number of prescriptions in the denominator generated and transmitted electronically using CEHRT.

-2. Denominator: Number of prescriptions written for drugs requiring a prescription in order to be dispensed other than controlled substances during the performance period; or number of prescriptions written for drugs requiring a prescription in order to be dispensed during the performance period.
+• Denominator: Number of prescriptions written for drugs requiring a prescription in order to be dispensed other than controlled substances during the performance period; or number of prescriptions written for drugs requiring a prescription in order to be dispensed during the performance period.

 MIPS Promoting Interoperability Performance Category Measure Elements:

-1. Numerator: Prescription generated and transmitted electronically using CEHRT.
+• Numerator: Prescription generated and transmitted electronically.

-2. Denominator: Prescriptions other than controlled substances generated; or prescriptions generated.
+• Denominator: Prescriptions other than controlled substances generated; or prescriptions generated.

 The tester verifies that each report, including the numerator, denominator, and resulting percentages, are created correctly and without omission and include sufficient detail to match the patients or actions in the numerator report to the measure’s denominator limitations.
 The tester ensures that the correct patients are included in the numerator and denominator.
 The tester will use the information provided in required Test 1 and use ONC Test Data Scenario(s) 1, 2, 3, 4, and 5.